 1 - Complete Form I-20 and pay SEVIS I-901 fee.

 Once accepted to the college, you will be enrolled in the Student and Exchange Visitor Information System (SEVIS) and you will be issued the Form I-20 by the college.
 You will then pay the SEVIS I-901 fee to the U.S. government and bring your Form I-20 to a visa interview.

-- Schedule a visa interview, generally, at the U.S. embassy or consulate in the country where you live (You may schedule your interview at any U.S. embassy or consulate, but be aware that it may be more difficult to qualify outsider your place of permanent residence).
+Generally, schedule the interview at the U.S. embassy or consulate in the country where you live.
+(You may schedule your interview at any U.S. embassy or consulate, but be aware that it may be more difficult to qualify outsider your place of permanent residence.)
 Wait times vary by location, season, and visa category, so you should apply for your visa as early as possible.
 F-1 visas can be issued up to 120 days in advance of your start date for your course of study (listed on your I-20).

 There are no guarantees that you will be issued a visa.
 Do not make final travel plans for buy tickets until you have a visa.

 A visa is valid until its expiration date.
 If a valid U.S. visa is in an expired passport, the visa is still valid.
-You may use your valid visa in your expired passport along with a new valid passport for travel and admission into the U.S. If your visa expires while you are in the U.S., you are still in legal status, since the entry stamp/Form I-94 documents your authorized period of stay, and your visa is an entry document (you will need a new visa if you plan to travel outside the U.S. and come back).
+You may use your valid visa in your expired passport along with a new valid passport for travel and admission into the U.S. If your visa expires while you are in the U.S., you are still in legal status, since the entry stamp/Form I-94 documents your authorized period of stay, and your visa is an entry document.
+(You will need a new visa if you plan to travel outside the U.S. and come back.)

 If you are refused a visa, you are permitted to reapply, providing your circumstances have changed.
 Attempting to obtain a visa by willful misrepresentation may lead to permanent refusal of a visa.